UPDATED 8/18/2021, Original Post: June 20, 2019

 Additionally, a conviction or deferred adjudication probation for a domestic violence charge carries with it a prohibition from being able to own, possess or transport firearms of any kind.
 If you own, possess or transport a firearm after being convicted of a domestic violence crime, you can be charged with the crime of Unlawful Possession of A Firearm, a 3rd degree felony punishable by a prison sentence of up to 10 years and a $10,000 fine.

 With so much on the line, it is imperative you seek experienced legal counsel who will effectively work to have your charges reduced or altogether dismissed.
 If you hire an experienced criminal defense lawyer, they can work to resolve your case so that you are eligible to have the arrest and records permanently expunged from your criminal record.
 Get your life back!
-Call The Fulgham Law Firm for a free case analysis and consultation to discuss your options and what we can do to protect you.
+Call Fulgham Hampton Criminal Defense Attorneys for a free case analysis and consultation to discuss your options and what we can do to protect you.

 About the Author: